Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 Adaptive clothing can include, but is not limited to, key features such as:

-Velcro, magnetic or snap closures: Instead of traditional buttons, zippers, or hooks, adaptive clothing often uses Velcro or magnets for easy closure.
+• Velcro, magnetic or snap button closures: Instead of traditional buttons, zippers, or hooks, adaptive clothing often uses Velcro or magnets for easy closure.

-Stretch waistbands and inner pull loops: For people with limited mobility or strength, stretch waistbands and pull loops are easier to manage than buttons or zippers and help with putting on and removing pants and shorts.
+• Elastic waistbands, wide waistbands and inner pull loops: For people with limited mobility or strength, elastic waistbands, wide waistbands and pull loops are easier to manage than buttons or zippers and aid in putting on and removing pants and shorts.

 Why is adaptive fashion important?